pej0918/pej0918/README.md

 </div><br>

 ### Hello🖐️
-* I'm dreaming of becoming a AI Engineer.
+* I'm dreaming of becoming a Data Scientist.
 * I'm interested in NLP , Web Develop and Data Analysis.